kashw2/My-Brain/SES/QFESAID.md

 ### Recovery (lateral) Position

 Care of the airway takes priority over any other injury unless there is an obvious arterial bleed that required immediate attention.

+---

+### Life Threatening Bleeding

+Bleeding is considered life threatening when it can not be controlled by pressure.

+Steps:
+- Find where the victim is bleeding from
+	- Open or remove the clothing so you can see the wound
+- Look for and identify life threatening bleeding
+	- Blood that is spurting out
+	- Blood that wont stop coming out
+	- Blood that is pooling on the ground
+	- Clothes that are soaked with blood
+	- Bandages that are soaked with blood